Arkounay/QuickAdminGeneratorBundle/docs/Fields.md

 }
 ```
-Here, everytime an entity has a property named `position` with the type `integer`, it will use a special twig without any extra configuration per controllers or entities.
+Here, whenever an entity has a property named `position` with the type `integer`, it will automatically use a special Twig template without requiring any extra configuration per controllers or entities.